 Origins

-Bigfoot’s legendary arrival was in Northern California in 1958 after journalist Andrew Genzoli of the Humboldt Times “thought the mysterious footprints ‘made a good Sunday morning story’” (Little).
-Though little more than a fluff piece for the paper, the story sparked a huge amount of interest with readers, and so the Bigfoot legend was born out of continued attention and press.
+The folkloric Bigfoot arrived in Northern California in 1958 after journalist Andrew Genzoli of the Humboldt Times โthought the mysterious footprints โmade a good Sunday morning storyโโ (Little).
+Though little more than a fluff piece for the paper, the story sparked a huge amount of interest with readers, and so the Bigfoot legend was born out of continued attention and press.ย

 And believe me, there is a lot more to the story, with sightings, pictures, audio, and video as pervasive as the footprints found in the most forested regions in America.

-As far as the believability of these pieces of “evidence,” writer Ben Crair addresses what most skeptics already know about the history and reliability of the legend of Bigfoot.
+As far as the believability of these pieces of โevidence,” writer Ben Crair addresses what most skeptics already know about the history and reliability of the legend of Bigfoot.
+He states that Bigfoot “is not the first fabled hominid to roam North America.”
+In fact, he writes that โSasquatches” have been a tradition in the myths of Native Americans and groups of indigenous people in the “Pacific Northwest.”

-“Of course, Bigfoot is not the first fabled hominid to roam North America,” he writes.
-“Sasquatches long populated the mythologies of American Indian tribes in the Pacific Northwest, but those 1958 footprints transformed the myth into a media sensation.
-The tracks were planted near Bluff Creek in Northern California by a man named Ray Wallace—but his prank was not revealed until his death in 2002, when his children said it had all been ‘just a joke’” (Crair).
+He writes: “… those 1958 footprints transformed the myth into a media sensation.
+The tracks were planted near Bluff Creek in Northern California by a man named Ray Wallaceโbut his prank was not revealed until his death in 2002, when his children said it had all been โjust a jokeโโ (Crair).

-The reason I’m writing this post today, and the reason I find this so interesting, is something that I’ve alluded to before: legends and myths have staying power through their use in traditions and oral storytelling, and, if you are a writer, this should be important.
+Legends and myths have staying power through their use in traditions and oral storytelling.
+If you are a writer, this should be important.
 Because the way we tell stories shares a lot with writing narratives or using rhetoric to persuade and argue claims.
-Stories rife with pathos or logos can convince us of reality—just like the legend of Bigfoot!
+Stories rife with pathos or logos can convince us of realityโjust like the legend of Bigfoot.

 Works Cited